 - Ketchup was initially a Chinese sauce that had no tomatoes in it.
-After a century, tomatoes were added to the recipe for the sauce.
+After a century, tomatoes were added to the recipe to improve the sauce.

 - When tomatoes are under attack from caterpillars, they emit a chemical that makes their leaves taste terrible.

-- In Egypt 2012, protesters where trowing tomatoes on Hillary Clinton.
+- In Egypt 2012, protesters were throwing tomatoes at Hillary Clinton.

-- Tomato juice is mostly made out of tomato sauce rather than the fresh fruits, in America.
+- Tomato juice is mostly made out of tomato sauce rather than fresh tomato fruits.